craftercms/docs/source/site-administrators/engine/engine-saml2-configuration.rst

     ``keytool -genkey -alias CREDENTIAL_NAME -keystore keystore.jks -storepass STORE_PASSWORD``

+    .. note:: Some versions of the Keytool support a different password for the keystore and the key generated, you will be prompted for one or you can add the ``-keypass KEY_PASSWORD`` parameter.

 #.
 XML descriptors for the Identity Provider and the Service Provider (Crafter Engine).
 The descriptor for Crafter
     Engine can be generated following these steps: